 So what does it smell like?
 It is classified as a dry, woodsy fragrance for women with herbal and balsamic notes layered over rose.

-• Top notes: aldehydes, bergamot, tangerine
+• Top notes: aldehydes, bergamot, tangerine, mint

 The New Yorker, 1932: